The Bodleian, Sheldonian and Clarendon buildings at sunset

 • minimum and maximum limits to the numbers of students who may be admitted to the University's taught and research programmes.

-The Medical Sciences Division's website provides detailed information on the facilities of individual departments.
-All of the Division’s departments are in receipt of Athena SWAN awards that recognise advancement of gender equality: representation, progression and success for all.
+All of the Medical Science Division’s departments are in receipt of Athena SWAN awards that recognise advancement of gender equality: representation, progression and success for all.

 Funding